 P Card Providers

-Purchasing card providers may offer expense management software, benefits like revenue sharing, and typically have no annual fees.
+The best P Cards may offer expense management software, benefits like revenue sharing, and typically charge no annual fees.
 These cards are generally a good choice for any business looking to streamline their payment process.

 Some common purchasing cards are:

-Note: The information related to the JPMorgan Chase Purchasing Card has been collected by fitsmallbusiness.com and has not been reviewed or provided by the issuer of this card.
+Note: The information related to the JPMorgan Chase Purchasing Card has been collected by FitSmallBusiness and has not been reviewed or provided by the issuer of this card.

 There are a handful of benefits businesses and organizations can receive from the use of purchasing cards.
 The three most common benefits are discounts and rebates, potential revenue sharing, and software to help with expense reimbursement.
 These benefits can help businesses simplify their purchasing process and make it more efficient.